New features (Version 1.3)

 By default it will autodetect the query type but you can disable this option and force it to treat all queries as a specific type.

 Genes may also have a locus and ORF associated with them that can be used for querying.
-These were specifically included for yeast and flies respectively to enable querying by commonly used nomenclature of the following formats:
+Loci were specifically included for yeast and ORFs for flies and worms to enable querying by commonly used nomenclature of the following formats:

 - YGL190C (yeast locus for gene CDC55)